FlineDev/AnyLint/README.md

 string2: 'This is with single quotes.'
 string3: "This is with double quotes."
 ```

+Note that only in double-quoted strings you can escape characters, e.g. `'Line1\nLine2'` will keep the `\n` as two characters in the result, whereas `"Line1\nLine2"` will escape `\n` to a newline.
+We recommend to use single quotes for `regex` arguments (the escaping will happen in the Regex parser) and double-quotes for any examples where you need escaping to be evaluated.

 **Multi-line strings** can be written by specifying `|` and then a newline:
 ```yaml